davekw/tweetStream/README.md

 # tweetStream
-Uses twitter API for  the ability to live stream both your twitter feed
+Uses twitter API for  the ability to
+* live stream your twitter news feed
+* live stream another's twitter timeline